 Our estimate of the fair value of assets and liabilities expected to be sold to FUJIFILM is a Level 3 measurement and is based on the expected consideration from the sale, including the valuation of the adverse commitment, as discussed above.

-The proposed transaction remains subject to customary closing conditions, including filings and clearances under the Danish Competition Act.
-We expect to complete the proposed transaction in the second half of 2019.
+The proposed transaction remains subject to certain closing conditions.
+We expect to complete the proposed transaction in the third quarter of 2019.